yuvalmGS/gigaspaces-wiki-jekyll/xap97/reloading-business-logic.markdown

 </beans>
 {% endhighlight %}

+{% tip %}
-{% lampon %} This Spring XML file is a fully functional Spring definition and can hold several bean definitions, as well as other OpenSpaces components.
+This Spring XML file is a fully functional Spring definition and can hold several bean definitions, as well as other OpenSpaces components.
+{%endtip%}

 To enable service reloading, in our processing unit `pu.xml` file, we reference the `refreshable-beans.xml` file in the following manner: